 How Can Our Drunk Driving Accident Attorneys Help?

-At Hauptman, O’Brien, Wolf & Lathrop, P.C., we have the knowledge and experience drunk driving accident victims need to fight for justice and a fair settlement that will let them rebuild their lives.
+At Hauptman, O’Brien Personal Injury Lawyers, we have the knowledge and experience drunk driving accident victims need to fight for justice and a fair settlement that will let them rebuild their lives.
 Our attorneys can investigate your collision with a drunk driver, build a strong case for compensation, and fight hard with the insurance company in negotiations or in court for maximum compensation.

 At our law firm, you are our priority.
 We want to protect your rights and safeguard your future.
-We understand that getting in a drunk driver accident is a terrible injustice.
+We understand that being injured by a drunk driver is a terrible injustice.
 If we agree to take on your case, we will use all our resources to give your car accident case the best chance of success.

 When you call us, you will speak directly to an attorney – no middleman, just sound legal advice at the end of the phone.
 We also offer home and hospital visits.
 Schedule a free consultation by calling (402) 241-5020 or contacting us online today.